measuredco/puck/recipes/next/README.md

 ## Usage

-Run the generator and enter `next-multi` when prompted
+Run the generator and enter `next` when prompted

 ```
 npx create-puck-app my-app